MRDGH2821/oh-my-theme/README.md

 The tool automatically updates your shell configuration:

 - **Bash**: `~/.bashrc`
 - **Zsh**: `~/.zshrc`
 - **Fish**: `~/.config/fish/config.fish`

-### Clean Theme Management:
+### Clean Theme Management

 - **Removes** all existing Oh My Posh theme lines when activating a new theme - If You want to keep existing oh-my-posh configuration commenting it out will not be enough - back it up to a separate file!
 - **Adds** only the new active theme command
 - **Preserves** all other shell configuration! (aliases, exports, functions)

 After activating a theme, reload your shell:

 ```bash
 source ~/.bashrc    # For Bash
 source ~/.zshrc     # For Zsh